561-475-1831

 • Changing the mediator – Mediation is not legally binding unless a written agreement is entered.
 This means that both parties can agree to use a different mediator if they believe it will improve their chances of success.

 • Independent negotiation – When mediation is unsuccessful, that does not mean that parties cannot continue negotiating a settlement agreement.
-If mediation is not improving the negotiating process, an experienced attorney may recommend that settlement continue to be negotiated independently of mediation.
+If mediation fails to enhance the negotiation process, a skilled attorney may suggest independent negotiation for the settlement to proceed.

 • Arbitration – While mediation is not legally binding, the opinions of a certified facilitator during arbitration may be legally binding.
 As a result, parties may choose to go to legally binding arbitration to reduce their costs compared to if they went to trial.
-Not all arbitrations are legally binding, meaning if the parties choose a non-binding arbitration, they will be allowed to go to trial if the arbitration fails.
+Not all arbitrations carry legal binding; opting for non-binding arbitration allows parties to proceed to trial if arbitration fails.

 • Trial – When a lawsuit is filed, the mediator will inform the judge that mediation was unsuccessful, and the judge will schedule a date for trial.

 In some cases, mediation will only fail in connection to a few issues, meaning that the parties were able to resolve some but not all matters at hand.
-In that case, the parties will enter a signed agreement for the issues that have been resolved and the remaining issues that need to be.
-You can do that by changing the mediator, independently negotiating them, through arbitration, or by going to trial for the remaining issues.
+In that case, the parties will sign an agreement for the resolved and pending issues.
+Achieve this by switching the mediator, negotiating independently, pursuing arbitration, or proceeding to trial for pending matters.

 How Long After Mediation Can You Go To Court?